chucnorrisful/easy-transfer/README.md

 via web upload that's accessible from all kinds of devices.

 Goals:
-- ease of use: just double-click the .exe and browse the website on the device
+- ease of use: just double-click the .exe and browse the website on the sending device
 - transfer with full network speed

 ### Usage

 **Info: You need Go installed on your system.** Ready-to-use builds will be provided soon.
 See [below](#install-go-tools).

 Clone the project and build it manually: